boyter/lc/README.md

 	JSON
 	CSV

-command line options include, deep guess, confidence, path, database file
+command line options include, deep guess, confidence, path, database file, short licence name to classify everything under by default

+Probably want to have something that allows you to specify which extensions to look for explicitly to speed things up